Emil Seidel: Later years

 Seidel retired from political life in the mid-1930s.
 He remained a resident of Milwaukee, living on the northwest side of the city, passing his time painting, composing music, creating poetry, and writing his autobiography.

 Death and legacy

 Seidel died in Milwaukee on June 24, 1947, following an illness of several months' duration related to complications from a heart condition.
 He was 82 years old.
+Seidel was cremated and his ashes were buried with his wife at the Lincoln Memorial Cemetery.
+His grave was unmarked for 70 years until 2017 when a marker was placed.

 Seidel's unpublished memoirs reside in Madison at the Wisconsin Historical Society, where they are available to scholars on microfilm.